 - Plan the provision to meet your child’s aspirations and agreed outcomes

 - Do put the provision in place to meet those outcomes

 - Review the support and progress

-A small percentage of children and young people with significant learning difficulties might need an assessment that could lead to an Education, Health and Care Plan.
+A small percentage of children and young people with significant learning difficulties might need to ask the Local Authority to carry out an Educational Health Care Assessment.
 Full details can be found on the Local Offer website.

 All of the staff in school take an active part in getting to know the pupils really well in order to establish where their barriers to learning lie.
 They provide the most appropriate work to enable all children to make the most progress with their learning.
 Teachers use lots of different strategies to remove barriers for learning for every child.

 Examples are: • Differentiated learning materials • Access to ICT and Technology • Additional in class support • Additional out of class support (small group or 1:1 support) • Many enrichment and enjoyment opportunities to stimulate and motivate learning such as music lessons. • Flexible groupings – including small group support work • An innovative, engaging and supportive curriculum • Consistency across all staff including the appropriate use of rewards and sanctions • Assessment procedures that emphasise pupils’ strengths and achievements • Applications during national testing at Key Stage 2 to obtain access arrangements as appropriate.